Berfu Ulusoy

 By now, you should know the learning outcomes of your training and the business goals they should align with—this is a good guide for setting your learning objectives.

-The learning objectives should address the outcomes you want from the training—such as improving employee performance, productivity, and retention.
+The learning objectives should address the outcomes you want from the training—such as developing specific competencies, improving employee performance, productivity, and retention.
 So make sure you design training that directly supports these outcomes.

 Look into the available resources for your training program (and whether you'll need additional resources):